 Nematodirosis is a particularly nasty disease in lambs, causing a high number of mortalities and stunting the growth of many others.
 It is caused by the Nematodirus battus worm, which has a different lifecycle to other sheep worms.
 Under certain climatic conditions it can strike very quickly, with little or no warning.
 This means sheep farmers have to be on their guard.

 The timing of a potential problem will vary from region to region.
-In the south of England for example, it is likely to occur earlier in April/May; in northern England and Scotland it may be early June.
-In 2019, with the weather being so unseasonably warm in February, it is likely to be earlier across the board.
+In the south of England for example, it was traditionally likely to occur earlier in April/May, compared to early June in northern England and Scotland.
+However, with the weather being increasingly unpredictable, with particularly warm weather not unheard of in February, the SCOPS Nematodirus Forecast is a more useful tool than working on a calendar date, or remembering what has happened in previous years.

 As explained above, SCOPS advises farmers to use a white (1-BZ) drench when treating.
 These are normally highly effective against this parasite and suitable for young lambs.
 However, the first confirmed case of nematodirus resistant to the 1-BZ group was reported in 2011 and so farmers are advised to follow the SCOPS guidelines on correct drenching technique and dose carefully to the correct weight of the lambs and to check afterward if the treatment has been fully effective.
 If in doubt consult your vet or adviser.